Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 The Kurbina champion gives a message to the Albanian state, stating that he is thinking of representing another state if this does not change.

 "My message to state institutions is that at least elite athletes with world titles should be supported.
 If it weren't for me, billiards in Albania would be dead, now the whole world knows Albania when billiards is mentioned.
-I can represent any country I want, because I had plans as an alternative, but lately I've been thinking about playing for another country", the world champion in billiards ends the interview.
+I can represent any country I want, because I had plans as an alternative, but lately I've been thinking about playing for another country ," the world billiards champion concludes the interview.

 Kaçi would not be the first case, since wrestler Elis Guri decided to represent another state, since there was no financial support from the Albanian state.
 He decided to represent the country of Bulgaria where he managed to secure medals in both European and world championships.